Homotopy theory with *categories: Infinity-categorical -fixed points

-The category $\preCcat_{1}^{(+)}$ is complete and hence has small limits.
-Furthermore, every (marked) pre-$C^{*}$-category is fibrant so that $\preCcat^{(+)}_{1}$ is right-proper \cite[Cor.
+We now show that we can apply Proposition \ref{rgkowrthrhethertherth} for $\cC$ in the list $\{\preCcat_{1},\preCcat_{1}^{+}\}$.
+For the first Assumption \ref{erigjewogwergwregwereg1}. we use the general fact that a model category $\cC$ is right-proper if all its objects a fibrant \cite[Cor.
 13.1.3]{MR1944041}.
+Since every (marked) pre-$C^{*}$-category is fibrant we can conclude that $\preCcat^{(+)}_{1}$ is right-proper.

-Finally, a limit of a diagram of injective maps of sets is injective, and the action of a limit of a diagram functors on objects is the limit of the diagram of maps induced on objects.
-Therefore a limit of cofibrations in $\preCcat_{1}^{(+)}$ is again a cofibration. \end{proof}
+For Assumption \ref{erigjewogwergwregwereg}. note that a limit of a diagram of injective maps of sets is injective.
+The action of a limit of a diagram of functors on objects is the limit of the diagram of maps induced on objects.
+Therefore a limit of cofibrations in $\preCcat_{1}^{(+)}$ is again a cofibration.

+Finally, if $i\circ g$ is a composition of morphisms in $\preCcat^{(+)}_{1}$ which is a cofibration, then it is injective on objects.
+Consequently, $i$ is injective on objects and hence a cofibration, too.
+Hence $\preCcat^{(+)}_{1}$ satisfies Assumption \ref{erigjewogwergwregwereg2q}. \end{proof}

 Let $\cC$ belong to the list We have a functor $\tilde G\to *$ in $G$-categories (see Section \ref{fewoihfiweiofjwefoiewfewfewf} for notation).
 It induces a transformation of functors (see Convention \ref{fwerifhiwefewfewf} for notation)